Executive Committee for 2022-2025 Triennium

-The MWIA Executive Committee are elected at the triennial Congress for a three year term.
+The MWIA Executive Committee are elected at the triennial Congress for a three-year term.
 Click here for more information on the governance structure of MWIA.
-Click a name or image for more detailed information about a member of executive.
+Click a name or image for more detailed information about a member of the Executive.

 Regional Vice Presidents

 Dr. Eleanor Ann Nwadinobi, MBBS, EMA, FAAC, is the President of the Medical Women’s International Association (MWIA).
 She is also the Co-founder of Every Woman Treaty, a coalition advocating for a global treaty to end all forms of violence against women, and the Member of the Immunization Agenda IA2030 Partnership Council (IAPC).

 Dr. Nwadinobi is an independent gender, health, women’s rights, and women, peace, and security expert currently working with UKaid as Senior Adviser of the Nigeria Safeguarding Resource Hub.
 Her career has spanned from working as an anaesthetist in the UK, ECOWAS expert on child trafficking and consultant to the United Nations on girls’ education and HIV/AIDS, to a lead researcher on gender-based violence for the World Bank.

 She worked with the African Union as the team leader for the experts who drafted the stabilisation strategy for the four countries affected by Boko Haram.

 As President of the Widows Development Organisation, Eleanor participated in bringing about State and National legislations outlawing harmful widowhood practices in Nigeria.

 Dr. Nwadinobi is the recipient of different Honorary Awards and the author of several publications.
 She has presented numerous papers at international advocacy forums and scientific conferences.